 In 1994, 93% of the Corporation's aggregates shipments were moved by truck and the remainder by rail.
 In contrast, the originating mode of transportation for the Corporation's aggregates shipments in 2008 was 70% by truck, 19% by rail and 11% by water (see section Analysis of Gross Margin on pages 47 and 48).
-While management expects the combined percentage of annual rail and water shipments to grow to 35% over time, the increase work with leases and contracts of affreightment for these modes of transportation.
-However, the limited availability of water and rail transportation providers, coupled with limited distribution sites, can adversely affect lease rates for such services.
-In fact, in 2007, a lease versus buy analysis resulted in the Corporation purchasing 50 barges that were initially going to be financed via an operating lease.
+While management expects the combined percentage of annual rail and water shipments to grow to 35% over time, the increase in the percentage from 26% in 2007 to 30% in 2008 was primarily related to the shift in the geographic mix of aggregates shipments.